TheMagicalBlob/TheMagicalBlob/README.md

-Hey There, I’m @TheMagicalBlob.
-I Make Mods/Cheats For PS4 Games.
+Hey There, I Make Things For PS4 Games.
-I Mostly Screw With Debug Stuff
+I Mostly Screw With Debug Stuff.
 You Can Find Me On Discord At TheMagicalBlob#9808, Or On Youtube At https://www.youtube.com/channel/UCqYd1YadQvjnAj_LfHK4iEQ

-Below Is A List Of Codes To Enable The Debug Mode\Menus In PS4 Last of Us/Uncharted Games
+**Below Is A List Of Codes To Enable The Debug Mode\Menus In PS4 Last of Us/Uncharted Games**

 Use The Find\Replace-With On The Decrypted eboot.bin Or Write 0x01 To The Offset Below During Gameplay